LiyuZer/Automa/README.md

 ### Computation as Structure

 What if we viewed algorithms structurally rather than as a set of instructions?
 What if we could add algorithms, manipulate them, analyze their morphisms, etc.?
 That is one of the goals with Automa—to view computation not as a series of instructions, but as some structure that is traversed.
-Hopefully, this leads to cool optimizations and a good time :)
+Hopefully, this leads to different optimizations.
-(Do I sound crazy yet???)

 ---